 To provide a valuable opportunity to all blood donors to commemorate the birthday of Carl Landsteiner (a great scientist who has received the Nobel Prize for his great discovery of the ABO blood group system) as well as to celebrate it nationally and globally to bring World Blood Donor Day.

 Why World Blood Donor Day is celebrated

-World Blood Donor Day is celebrated to fulfill the need of blood transfusion and blood product transfusion for the needy person anywhere in the world.
+World Blood Donor Day is celebrated to fulfill the need for blood transfusion and blood product transfusion for needy people anywhere in the world.
 This campaign saves millions of lives every year and puts a natural smile on the face of the person receiving the blood.
 Blood transfusion motivates them to live long and quality lives and provides help to patients suffering from many health-related life-related hazards.
 It resolves a lot of complex medical and surgical procedures around the world.
 This campaign plays a big life-saving role to take care of women before and after pregnancy.

 Use of donated blood, women suffering from severe blood loss, children after suffering excessive bleeding during an accident, surgical patients, cancer victims, thalassemia patients, people suffering from Hemophilia, red blood Is given to people struggling with cell deficiency, blood disturbances, blood clotting disturbances.

 While managing adequate blood for proper donation, the challenges of many life hazards face a place devoid of adequate blood supply.
 Adequate blood supply and its products can only be met by regular and safe donations by self-motivated, unpaid, and voluntary blood donors.

 Some of the objectives of World Blood Donor Day are given below:

 The World Health Organization aims to achieve adequate blood supply from voluntary and unpaid blood donors around the world by 2020.